(Disclosure: Some of the links below may be affiliate links)

 However, we must remember that most of the funds used by Finpension have small loads and redemption fees.
 They seem to have 0.02% to 0.1% fees on load and redemption.
 You can look at the fact sheet of each fund to see the detail.
 However, this is not Finpension getting that money.
 It is Credit Suisse.

 Finally, you can even save on fees!
 If you recommend Finpension 3a to somebody that actively uses it, you will receive a fee credit of 25 CHF.
 This recommendation means you will save 25 CHF for each user you invite, and there is no limit to how many users you can invite.
-And if you use my code (in the next section), you can even win one year of the third pillar contribution.
+And if you use my code (in the next section), you will also win 25 CHF in fee credit.

 There are a few extra fees if you withdraw early from the third pillar.

-If you make an early withdrawal for a house, you will have to pay 250 CHF.
+If you make an early withdrawal for a house, you must pay 250 CHF.
 And if you pledge your third pillar for a real estate property, Finpension charges 200 CHF.

-If you transfer your Finpension 3a assets less than one year after creating your account, you will have to pay 150 CHF.
+If you transfer your Finpension 3a assets less than one year after creating your account, you must pay 150 CHF.

 Finally, if you withdraw your assets while abroad, you will have to pay 750 CHF if that happens during your first year at Finpension and 250 CHF after that.